igrigorik/http-client-hints/browser_implementation_considerations.md

 ## Content-DPR

-Once the client has requested an image resource using one or more Client Hints, the server’s response must include a [`Content-DPR` header][content-dpr].
-This header confirms that the hints sent by the client were acted upon, and tells the client that the intrinsic dimensions of the received resource should be adjusted using the `Content-DPR` value in order to match the original resource's intrinsic dimensions.
+Once the server has modified the dimensions of an image resource following the user agent's inclusion of one or more Client Hints in the request, the server’s response must include a [`Content-DPR` header][content-dpr].
+This header confirms that the hints sent by the user agent were acted upon, and tells the user agent that the intrinsic dimensions of the received resource should be adjusted using the `Content-DPR` value in order to match the original resource's intrinsic dimensions.

 This prevents page layouts (which may rely on the original image's intrinsic dimensions) from breaking, and insures that the image is viewed at the correct dimensions if and when it is viewed standalone, outside of the context of an HTML document.

-When information correcting an image’s intrinsic dimensions is provided by both the `Content-DPR` header and the `srcset` attribute's descriptors, the `Content-DPR` header takes precedence.
+When information correcting an image’s intrinsic dimensions is provided by both the `Content-DPR` header and `srcset` attribute's descriptors, the `Content-DPR` header takes precedence.

 TODO: Turn this into normative text.